In this tutorial, you’ll learn how to Export Data from TradeStation. Follow the simple steps and download your historical data!

 When you attach the Data Extractor Indicator to a chart, TradeStation data creates a text file in the folder “TS_TO_EXCEL”.

 You will have to create this folder manually in your C: drive.

 // EasyLanguage Indicator from CSV Input: NameFIle1("AAPL"), Rsi_Period(21), ATR_Period(14); Var: _Open(0), _High(0), _Low(0), _Close(0), _Volume(0), _Body(0), _Range(0), _RSI(0), _ATR(0); If Close <> Close then begin _Open = Open; _High = High; _Low = Low; _Close = Close; _Volume = Volume; _Body = Abs(Close-Open); _Range = High - Low; _RSI = Rsi(Close, Rsi_Period); _ATR = AvgTrueRange(ATR_Period); End; FileAppend("c:\TS_TO_EXCEL\"+NameFile1+".txt", EETimeToString(Time)+ ";" + EEDateToString(Date)+ ";" + numtostr(_Open,4)+";"+ numtostr(_High,4)+";"+ numtostr(_Low,4)+";"+ numtostr(_Close,4)+";"+ numtostr(_Volume,4)+";"+ numtostr(_Body,4)+";"+ numtostr(_RSI,4)+";"+ numtostr(_ATR,4)+";"+ NewLine);

 This second method is more complicated than the previous one.
-But with this indicator, however, you are not limited in extracting only prices.
+But with this indicator, however, you are not limited to extracting only prices.

-You can extract any type of data.
-For example the Volume Delta or any type of aggregate data.
-You can insert any type of filter and any indicator.
+You can extract any data.
+For example, the Volume Delta or any aggregate data.
+You can insert any filter and any indicator.

 How to use the exported data from TradeStation